thomas-um-grant/ms-project/report/final-report/detailed_outline.md

 ### Use Case: An Interactive Demonstration & Analysis Platform

-This title frames the app not just as a demo, but as a tool you used for your own analysis, which strengthens its academic relevance.
+This title frames the app not just as a demo, but as a tool used for the own analysis, which strengthens its academic relevance.

 How to Structure the Section
-Break down the description into four key parts: Purpose, Architecture, Features, and its Role in your Research.
+Break down the description into four key parts: Purpose, Architecture, Features, and its Role in the Research.

 #### Purpose and Objectives

-Start by explaining why you built the application.
-What was its goal in the context of your Master's project?
+Start by explaining why building the application.
+What was its goal in the context of the Master's project?

 To Provide a Tangible Demonstration: State that the primary objective was to create an interactive interface to demonstrate the end-to-end functionality of the implemented RAG systems.

 To Enable Comparative Analysis: A key goal was to allow for a direct, side-by-side comparison of the outputs from the Traditional, Graph, Multimodal, and the proposed MultiRAG systems for any given query.
 This visual comparison is much more powerful than looking at metrics tables alone.

-To Facilitate Qualitative Evaluation: The application served as a crucial tool for your own research, allowing you to perform qualitative error analysis and identify specific examples where one system excelled or failed, which you can then discuss in your "Results" section.
+To Facilitate Qualitative Evaluation: The application served as a crucial tool for the research, allowing to perform qualitative error analysis and identify specific examples where one system excelled or failed, which can then discuss in the "Results" section.

 Example Text: